Spotting Red Flags in Web3 Communities

 Every good project should have a roadmap: a clear plan for development with measurable milestones.
 If you can’t find one, or if progress hasn’t been shared in months, be cautious.

-Why it matters: Without a roadmap, there’s no way to track progress — and no accountability if things stall.
+Without a roadmap, there’s no way to track progress — and no accountability if things stall.
 A project without direction is a project without a future.
+Make sure there are regular updates to maintain community engagement and trust.

 5. Anonymous or Unverified Leadership